Scottsdale Arizona Estate Planning Attorneys

 Estate Planning by

-Estate Planning - What is an Estate Plan?
+Scottsdale Estate Planning Attorneys - What is an Estate Plan in Arizona?

-Our lives are filled with things we own, people we love, people who reply upon us, and our own need for financial security and good health.
+Our Scottsdale estate planning attorneys understand our clients' lives are filled with things they own, people they love, people who rely upon them, and their own need for financial security and good health.
 Our days are typically so consumed by the demands of work, personal relationships, family and other obligations that we rarely consider what would happen to ourselves or those that love and rely upon us in the event we unexpectedly became disabled, incapacitated, or worse.

 You already began your own estate planning process, albeit on a very limited basis, if you ever thought about your financial future, your retirement, your future healthcare, or about how your loved ones will be cared for in the event you were unable to do so.
 In a few words or less estate planning in Arizona is the process of planning for your financial future and healthcare, as well as the financial security of your loved ones.

 So, where do you start?
-What things should you be thinking about when devising an estate plan?
+What things should you be thinking about when creating an estate plan in Arizona?
 The following list contains the most common subjects an Arizona estate planning attorney will discuss with you when establishing an estate plan ideally situated to your unique situation.

 - Your current financial situation, including your current income, assets, and debts.